3 Hudson St. Chester, NY 10918 | 139 Stage Rd. Monroe, NY 10950

 Yes.
 We offer packages which allow immediate family members to view the deceased briefly prior to cremation in our private viewing room.
-The deceased is first washed, dressed, and prepared for viewing.
+The deceased is first washed, dressed or shrouded, and prepared for viewing.

 Yes.
 We offer packages which allow family members to be present when the body is placed into the cremation chamber.
 In fact, some religious groups include this as part of their funeral custom.

 Is cremation accepted by all religions?

 Today most religions allow cremation except for Orthodox Jewish, Islamic, Eastern Orthodox, and a few Fundamentalist Christian faiths.
 The Catholic Church accepts cremation as long as it is not chosen for reasons which are contrary to Christian teachings.
 Some people believe that cremation is against the teachings of the Bible, but according to one famous Biblical scholar, “What occurs to the body after death has no bearing on the soul’s resurrection.
 The body that rises is not made of the same substances as the one that was buried, or cremated, but is immortal and incorruptible.”